 Buffy Sainte-Marie's accomplishments are extraordinary.
 She has received a medal from Queen Elizabeth II and an Honorary Doctorate of Laws from the University of Regina.
 She has won numerous awards, including a JUNO, a Gemini and an Academy Award for the song "Up Where We Belong," the theme song from the movie An Officer and a Gentleman.
 She had a five-year stint on Sesame Street with her son, Dakota Wolfchild Starblanket, where they taught youngsters that "Indians still exist."

-Now a resident of Hawaii, Sainte-Marie was inducted into the JUNO Hall of Fame in 1995, and named an officer in the Order of Canada in 1997.
+Sainte-Marie was inducted into the JUNO Hall of Fame in 1995, and named an Officer in the Order of Canada in 1997.

-An avid lover of knowledge, over the last few years, Buffy Sainte-Marie has received several honourary degrees.
-In 2007 Sainte-Marie received an honorary Doctor of Letters from Emily Carr Institute of Art and Design in Vancouver, B.C.
-On 13 June 2008, she received an honorary Doctor of Laws degree from Carleton University, in Ottawa; an honorary Doctor of Music from The University of Western Ontario on June 10, 2009, in London, Ontario; as well as an honorary Doctor of Fine Arts from the Ontario College of Art & Design on June 4, 2010, in Toronto, Ontario.
+An avid lover of knowledge, Buffy Sainte-Marie has received several honourary degrees.
+In 2007, Sainte-Marie received an honorary Doctor of Letters from the Emily Carr Institute of Art and Design in Vancouver, B.C.
+She received an honorary Doctor of Laws degree from Carleton University, in Ottawa on June 13, 2008; an honorary Doctor of Music from The University of Western Ontario on June 10, 2009, in London, Ontario; as well as an honorary Doctor of Fine Arts from the Ontario College of Art & Design on June 4, 2010, in Toronto, Ontario.